Bubble Watch: Who's trending toward the field of 68?

 See "Louisville," above, last box to be checked, etc. Buzz Williams apparently has the greatest defense in the history of college basketball.
 We kid, we kid, but, seriously, the Hokies' neutral-floor win over Purdue looks better with each passing day, offsetting at least part of that whole "lost at Penn State" thing.

-FSU owns wins over Purdue (at home) and LSU (on a neutral floor) by a combined margin of four points, the key word in this sentence being "owns."
-The victories are in the books, and now Leonard Hamilton's team is about to embark on one of those all-seeding-implications-all-the-time scheduling swings the ACC does so well.
-The fun begins right away with a road game at Syracuse.
-Speaking of which ...
+FSU now owns wins over Purdue (at home), LSU (on a neutral floor) and Syracuse (at the Carrier Dome).
+The last game in that group was the most impressive one, as Terance Mann led the Seminoles to an 18-point win on the road.
+Florida State's defense has shut down the last two opponents it has faced (Georgia Tech and the Orange), and, if this becomes a trend, Leonard Hamilton's men could earn themselves a higher seed.

 The official motto of Syracuse in 2019 is "We won at Duke."
-That's an excellent motto (yes, yes, the Blue Devils were short-handed, duly noted), one that will balance some demerits - such as the four Orange losses in Quads 2 and 3.
-Not to mention few Bubble Watch teams are blessed with as many upcoming opportunities: Florida State (see previous item), Louisville, Duke and Virginia are all heading to the Carrier Dome in the next few weeks.
+That's an excellent motto (yes, yes, the Blue Devils were short-handed, duly noted), one that will balance some demerits -- such as four Orange losses in Quads 2 and 3 and, yes, a somewhat listless performance at home in an 18-point loss to Florida State.
+Not to mention few Bubble Watch teams are blessed with as many upcoming opportunities: Louisville, Duke and Virginia are all coming to the Carrier Dome in the next few weeks.

 Work to do